justinallen/hackingforwriters/00_Table-of-Contents.md

 	- Writing and Editing in the Context of Startups
 	- Rails, Django and Node
 	- Django: Built in the Newsroom
+	- Building (or Being) Your Own MVP
 * eBooks
+	- Overview
+	- eBook Production Workflow
+	- eBook Publishing and Marketplaces
+* Security for Writers
+	- Protecting and Preserving Your Work
+	- Keeping Communications Confidential
+	- Case Studies and Best Practices
+	- Anonymity on the Web
+* Data for Writers
+	- Mining the Web for Information
+	- An Introduction to Scraping
+	- Dealing With Data Formats
+	- Creating and Managing Your Own Databases

+##DIY Appendix - References and Tutorials
+* Markdown
+* HTML Basics
+* LaTex
+* eBook Formats: ePub, .mobi, and more
+* UNIX Basics
+* Version Control
+* Git
+* HTML (part 2)
+* CSS
+* JavaScript
+* CMS Survival Skills
+* Databases
+* SQL